ibm-watson-data-lab/seti_at_ibm/README.md

     * Click on `Object Store` near the top
     * Click on `Add Object Storage` and follow the instructions
         * create a container called `seti_raw_data` (or other name if you wish)
   4. From your Spark Service, create a new notebook.
 You have the option to create a notebook that is a duplicate of one of our [example notebooks](notebooks).
 This is done by selecting the `From URL` tab when configuring the new notebook and pasting in the URL. **For Bluemix, you'll need to link to the raw version of the example notebook ([for example](https://raw.githubusercontent.com/ibm-cds-labs/seti_at_ibm/master/notebooks/ibmseti_get_data_tutorial.ipynb)).
-Look for the `Raw` button on the GitHub page`** Of course, you can also create a new blank notebook and type in the code by hand.
+Look for the `Raw` button on the GitHub page.** You can also create a new blank notebook and type in the code by hand.